mtpali/exclave/README.md

   - The license of [juicity](https://github.com/juicity/juicity) applies to `libjuicity.so` in Juicity plugin.
   - The license of [brook](https://github.com/txthinking/brook) applies to `libbrook.so` in Brook plugin.
   - The license of [tuic](https://github.com/Itsusinn/tuic) applies to `libtuic5.so` in TUIC v5 plugin.
+  - The license of [shadowquic](https://github.com/spongebob888/shadowquic) applies to `libshadowquic.so` in ShadowQUIC plugin.
 - `geosite.dat` and `geoip.dat` are data files downloaded and bundled directly.
 They are not part of the code.
   - The license of `dlc.dat` released by [domain-list-community](https://github.com/v2fly/domain-list-community) applies to the bundled `geosite.dat` in Exclave.
   - The license of `geoip.dat` released by [geoip](https://github.com/v2fly/geoip) applies to the bundled `geoip.dat` in Exclave.